danhamraj7/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Ans : I learned this week about middleware and that express routing.

 - [ ] Describe Middleware?

+Ans: Middleware helps in extending the features provided by the Express framework.
+Middleware allows us to tap into the req and res objects, and adds extra functionalities to an app.
+We can think of middleware as an array of functions that get executed when they are introduced into the server code.

 - [ ] Describe a Resource?

+Ans : A resource is a route or a response that the server uses to send information.
+A resource is basically an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.
+In node everything is a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+Ans: Status codes are used to let the client know if a request was successful or unsuccessful

 - [ ] How can we partition our application into sub-applications?

+Ans: We can use server-side routing to achieve this task.

 ## Minimum Viable Product